Phoenix Fatal Police Shootings

 Police officers and law enforcement are duty-bound to protect the public.
 That’s why they’re hired: to make living in Phoenix and all parts of Arizona safe.
 Their duties often require them to work in dangerous situations.
 Police do need to use force sometimes to apprehend wrongdoers, but a balance must be struck.
 Police can’t use excessive force.
 They can’t arrest everyone they see.
 They can’t plant evidence on someone.
 There is a fundamental principle in law that people are innocent until proven guilty.
 In law enforcement, police need to balance their safety with the rights of the people they question and the people they suspect of crimes.

-Often police review boards and other internal measures don’t work to stop police who commit police brutality or commit police misconduct.
+Often police review boards and other internal measures don’t work to stop police who commit acts of police brutality or police misconduct which end up with a tragic loss.
 Civil lawsuits send a message – loud and clear – that police must follow the US and Arizona Constitution.
 They must respect your rights.
 They must comply with federal and state laws.
 They must work for every citizen.
+That every life matters.

-At Plattner Verderame, P.C., our experienced trial lawyers work to hold police officers and the agencies, towns, counties, and governments they work for - accountable when officers cross the line.
+At Plattner Verderame, P.C., our experienced trial lawyers work to hold police officers and the agencies, towns, counties, and governments they work for - accountable when acts of brutality lead to wrongful death.
 We demand that officers and those who employ the officers honor the rights of everyone they come into conduct with.
-When the fail to follow the laws and respected police procedures, we demand they pay damages for your physical harm, pain and suffering from any injuries, and lost wages.
-We also seek punitive damages and any other damages the laws allow.
+When they fail to follow the laws and respected police procedures, our team, led by attorneys who are Board Certified Specialists in Wrongful Death Litigation – is here to help you seek justice.

-- Are there a lot of police shootings in Phoenix?
+- Are there a lot of fatel police shootings in Phoenix?

 - What remedies are available when Phoenix police break the law?

-- What are different types of police misconduct?
+- What types of police misconduct can prove deadly?

-- How much is my civil claim against police officers and PhxPD worth?
+- How much is my wrongful death claim against police officers and PhxPD worth?

-Are there a lot of police shootings in Phoenix?
+Are there a lot of fatel police shootings in Phoenix?

 The Arizona Republic looked into the history of police shootings in Arizona since 2011.
 The report found this alarming fact: Every five days, someone is shot by an Arizona police officers.
 Per their research: